thoughtbot/ios-on-rails/book/iOS/add_an_event_view_controller.md

     	[self presentViewController:navigationController animated:YES completion:nil];
 	}

-Since the `addEventViewController` isn't being placed on a navigation stack with the HUMMapViewController, it won't have a navigation bar but default.
+Since the `addEventViewController` isn't being placed on a navigation stack with the HUMMapViewController, it won't have a navigation bar by default.
 We'll place the `addEventViewController` inside its own navigation controller so that it will have a navigation stack and navigation bar of its own.

 Now we can present the `navigationController` instead of the `addEventViewController`.
 This presents the entire `navigationController`'s navigation stack, but right now the only view controller inside the navigation stack is the `addEventViewController`.